 Remember, all programs are not the same.
 Check out the Penn State difference!
 Penn State Associate in Occupational Therapy graduates are eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) certification exam.
 Successful completion of this exam certifies the occupational therapy assistant as a COTA.
 State licensure is required by most states and is usually based on the results of the NBCOT certification exam.
 A felony conviction may prevent a graduate from taking the NBCOT exam or obtaining a state license.

-For more information about our Occupational Therapy program, please contact program coordinator: David Kresse, 610-396-6425, E-mail: firstname.lastname@example.org.
+For more information about our Occupational Therapy program, please contact program director: David Kresse, 610-396-6425, E-mail: firstname.lastname@example.org.

 The American Occupational Therapy Association, Inc. (AOTA)